Creation Theology logo

 He continues: "I speak in human terms because of the weakness of your flesh.
 For just as you presented your members as slaves of uncleanness, and of lawlessness leading to more lawlessness, so now present your members as slaves of righteousness for holiness.
 For when you were slaves of sin, you were free in regard to righteousness.
 What fruit did you have then in the things of which you are now ashamed?
 For the end of those things is death" (Rom.
 6:19-21).

 Jesus Christ brings liberty.
-This is the liberty to choose, a liberty which did not exist in the slavery to sin.
+This is the liberty to choose, a liberty which did not exist in slavery to sin.
 "For when you were slaves of sin, you were free in regard to righteousness."
 Liberty in Christ must be carefully exercised, for it is liberty to choose one's master.
 God desires for all to follow and serve Him.
 He has a purpose for those who will.
 This is the consecration aspect of sanctification, the reason for separation.
 To accept this is to "present your members as slaves of righteousness for holiness."

 Fruit to holiness

 The practical effect of faith in the sanctifying work of Christ, both the separation that He accomplished and the purposes of God that He has delivered each believer over unto, is next mentioned: "But now having been set free from sin, and having become slaves of God, you have your fruit to holiness, and the end, everlasting life" (Rom.
 6:22).
-To rest in the work of Christ, to place faith in Christ that that work applies to oneself, and to abide in that place of separation in Christ is to have "fruit to holiness" and everlasting life.
+To rest in the work of Christ, to place faith in Christ that that work applies to oneself, and to abide in that place of separation in Christ, is to have "fruit to holiness" and everlasting life.
 This is not only positional sanctification but also experiential sanctification.
 To apply God's word such that the fruit of love is produced is what the Apostle Peter referred to when he said, "Therefore, brethren, be even more diligent to make your call and election sure, for if you do these things you will never stumble; for so an entrance will be supplied to you abundantly into the everlasting kingdom of our Lord and Savior Jesus Christ" (2 Pet.
 1:10-11).

 The purpose of God is fulfilled in the love which is the fruit of abiding in Christ.
 This love is expressed in two main ways by the church, the body of Christ: outward from the body, and inward within the body.
 Outwardly, God's main purpose is love toward Him in a personal relationship with Him.
 Also outwardly is love toward the lost that they also may come into a saving relationship with God.
 Inwardly the church is to have a special relationship with the Head, Jesus Christ.
 This is love to Christ as Redeemer, Mediator, and Intercessor.
 Inwardly also is love to the other members of the body.
 The next four pages focus on each of these aspects of the fruit of love.
 God's people are "predestined" to this fruitfulness according to God's purpose.
 The calling of the church to love the lost by sharing the light of the gospel, to love God in worship and fellowship, to love the body of Christ through ministries of edification, and to love Christ as Redeemer and Husband is not a calling devised after the coming of Christ and the formation of the church.
 It is a calling to God's purpose that was devised "before the foundation of the world."